Become an innovative researcher in the field of Chemistry under the supervision of world-wide acknowledged scientists

 After completion of the Research Plan and Training activities, students may proceed to the public defense of their PhD thesis once the thesis has received initial approval from the PhD thesis supervisor(s) and the Academic Committee of the PhD programme as well as final approval from the Steering Committee of the Doctoral School.
 In order to receive this approval, the thesis must have achieved a relevant contribution signed by the PhD student as first author.
 The adequacy of the contribution will be determined according to the criteria established by the Comisión Nacional Evaluadora de la Actividad Investigadora (CNEAI) for the main areas of research and knowledge.

-At the time of finishing your thesis you may need to check the rules that apply for writing the thesis in a foreign language and for the deposit and thesis defense.
+At the time of finishing your thesis you may need to check the rules that apply for anti-plagiarism policies, deposit and thesis defense.
+The following link provides detailed information on the different processes related to the doctoral thesis.

 PhD students may also spend part or most of their training period in a company.
 The mention of Industrial Doctorate can be obtained provided that the topic of the thesis is embedded in the research strategy of a company to which the doctoral student is bound by a contractual agreement.